How to Use Protocol Buffers in Kotlin

 }

 For Android projects, use protobuf-javalite instead for smaller APK size.
+See the Android DataStore documentation for more details.

 Step 2: Set Up Project Structure